hadyawny/moviemania/README.md

 - **Detailed Information:** Access comprehensive movie details, including cast, crew, plot summaries, and release dates.
 - **No Sign-Up Required:** Enjoy seamless movie discovery without any sign-up obligations.

+## Integration with TMDB

+MovieMania utilizes data from The Movie Database (TMDB), an extensive database with over 800,000 movies.
+This integration allows MovieMania to provide users with a rich library of movie information, enhancing the overall movie discovery experience.

 ## Installation

 To experience MovieMania: